marcransome/MRBrew/README.md

 `MRBrew` is provided under the terms of the [MIT License](http://opensource.org/licenses/mit-license.php).

 ## Acknowledgements
-The following libraries were used in the making of `MRBrew`:
+The following libraries and resources were used in the making of `MRBrew`:

 * [OCMock](http://ocmock.org) by Mulle Kybernetik
 * [Beer](http://thenounproject.com/term/beer/24239/) icon by [Helen Tseng](http://thenounproject.com/chirp/) from The Noun Project